 6 He will execute judgment among the nations; He will cause a fullness of dead bodies.
 He will certainly break to pieces the head one over a populous land.

-The present evidence of the signs that Jesus gave, as indication of the nearness of his kingdom, proves that this must be very close; especially when we now witness the developments within God’s household that were prophesied to take place before his return.
+The present evidence of the signs that Jesus gave indicates that the time for his return in kingdom glory must be close at hand; especially when we are witnessing present developments within God’s own household that were prophesied to take shape shortly before his return.
 (Matt.
-24:33) We know that Jesus has not yet returned in his glory for there are definite events that must take place in connection with his return that we are still awaiting, including the identifying of the faithful slave and removal of the wicked slave.
+24:33) We know that Jesus has not yet sat down on his glorious throne, for there are definite events that must take place in connection with his return that we are still awaiting, including the identifying of the faithful slave and removal of the wicked slave.

 Matt.
 13:39-42; 24:45-51; 25:31-46; 2 Thess.
 2:8.

-The marriage of the Lamb will follow Christ’s return, “at the time he comes to be glorified in connection with his holy ones.”
+When does the marriage of the Lamb take place?
+Before or after Jesus comes with all his angels and sits down on his glorious throne?
+(Matt.
+25:31; Rev. 19:6-9) Paul speaks of Christ’s return, “at the time he comes to be glorified in connection with his holy ones.”
 (2 Thess.
-1:6-10; Rev. 19:6-9) This will take place after the destruction of “the kings of the earth and their armies,” and the abyssing of Satan:
+1:6-10) This will take place after the destruction of “the kings of the earth and their armies,” and the abyssing of Satan.
+John explains in the Revelation he was given:

 “And I saw an angel coming down out of heaven with the key of the abyss and a great chain in his hand.
 2 And he seized the dragon, the original serpent, who is the Devil and Satan, and bound him for a thousand years.
 3 And he hurled him into the abyss and shut [it] and sealed [it] over him, that he might not mislead the nations anymore until the thousand years were ended.
 After these things he must be let loose for a little while.
 4 And I saw thrones, and there were those who sat down on them, and power of judging was given them.
 Yes, I saw the souls of those executed with the ax for the witness they bore to Jesus and for speaking about God, and those who had worshiped neither the wild beast nor its image and who had not received the mark upon their forehead and upon their hand.
 And they came to life and ruled as kings with the Christ for a thousand years.
 This is the first resurrection.
 (The rest of verse 5 is an interpolation.)
 6 Happy and holy is anyone having part in the first resurrection; over these the second death has no authority, but they will be priests of God and of the Christ, and will rule as kings with him for the thousand years.”
 Rev. 20:1-6; 1 Thess.
 4:13-17.

 "Moreover, brothers, we do not want YOU to be ignorant concerning those who are sleeping [in death]; that YOU may not sorrow just as the rest also do who have no hope.
 14 For if our faith is that Jesus died and rose again, so, too, those who have fallen asleep [in death] through Jesus God will bring with him.
 15 For this is what we tell YOU by Jehovah’s word, that we the living who survive to the presence of the Lord shall in no way precede those who have fallen asleep [in death]; 16 because the Lord himself will descend from heaven with a commanding call, with an archangel’s voice and with God’s trumpet, and those who are dead in union with Christ will rise first.
-17 Afterward we the living who are surviving will, together with them, be caught away in clouds to meet the Lord in the air; and thus we shall always be with [the] Lord.
-18 Consequently keep comforting one another with these words."
+17 Afterward we the living who are surviving will, together with them, be caught away in clouds to meet the Lord in the air; and thus we shall always be with [the] Lord."
 1 Thess.
-4:13-18.
+4:13-17.

 www.perimeno.ca/Index_A.htm